 Are you active in any professional associations?

 3) Involve your clients.
 Simply ask your clients who their tax or other professional advisors are and suggest that you all meet for coffee.
-The professional is likely to accept the invitation when it comes from your client, and you now have some common ground—as well as an advocate for you at the table.
+The professional is likely to accept the invitation when it comes from your client, and you now have common ground—as well as an advocate for you at the table.

-4) Be clear on your value.
+4) Be clear about your value.
 You offer many services that can benefit clients, and most of them are separate and distinct from what the COI offers.
 What are the particular pain points for your COIs?
 If you can identify where they need help, you will be better able to position your services effectively.

 This material is for educational purposes only and is not intended to provide specific advice.